mendableai/firecrawl/SELF_HOST.md

 However, there are some limitations and additional responsibilities to be aware of:

-1. **Limited Access to Fire-engine:** Currently, self-hosted instances of Firecrawl do not have access to Fire-engine, which includes advanced features for handling IP blocks, robot detection mechanisms, and more.
-This means that while you can manage basic scraping tasks, more complex scenarios might require additional configuration or might not be supported.
-2. **Manual Configuration Required:** If you need to use scraping methods beyond the basic fetch and Playwright options, you will need to manually configure these in the `.env` file.
+1. **Manual Configuration Required:** If you need to use scraping methods beyond the basic fetch and Playwright options, you will need to manually configure these in the `.env` file.
 This requires a deeper understanding of the technologies and might involve more setup time.

 Self-hosting Firecrawl is ideal for those who need full control over their scraping and data processing environments but comes with the trade-off of additional maintenance and configuration efforts.